Skip to main content

 2. Know what to expect

-You will receive a comprehensive kit in the mail outlining important steps before and after treatment and sharing ideas from other families to help make treatment day as smooth as possible.
+You will receive a detailed kit in the mail outlining important steps before and after treatment and sharing ideas from other families to help make treatment day as smooth as possible.
 It may also be helpful to discuss the plan for the day with your child’s doctor.

 This animated video can help you explain the ELEVIDYS treatment process to your child.